What to consider when arranging a funeral or cremation in New Mexico

-Certain regulations do apply on moving a body, embalming and a transit permit are required as well as specific containers to hold the casket.
+Certain regulations do apply to moving a body.
+Embalming and a transit permit and specific containers are required to hold the casket.
 The deceased can only be transported in a “closed vehicle designed exclusively for the transportation of dead human bodies” [Statute 51 §107].
-Shipping a body can be quite expensive, so the other alternative you have is to have the body cremated at the place of death, and then transport back the cremated remains.
+Shipping a body can be quite expensive, so the other alternative you have is to have the body cremated at the place of death and then transport back the cremated remains.
 Cremated remains can be shipped through the US Postal Service for between $40 – $75.

 Visit our section on Funeral Shipping to find out more.